status-im/swarms/ideas/310-core-team-proposal.md

 - Figure out the list of tasks and top UX issues that needs to be fixed
 - Rank them by priority (what should we do first)

+### 3. Improve Security using native views

+Completion by ???

+Goals:
+- Figure out how we can use native code (Java/ObjC) to short-circuit sensitive text views to Status-Go, so attacks like [event-stream incident](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident) are impossible.

 ## Specification

 ### 2. "Save Password" on Android